Distance Learning & DigiTex Courses

 Online Education: Online learning that occurs through Web-based delivery.
 Online courses provide interaction between the student and the content, the student and other students, and the student and the instructor using various forms of computer mediated communication (CMC).
 This interaction takes place through Email, course announcements, and discussion board postings.
 Online students participate in an electronic community of learners, in their most comfortable setting and during their most convenient time.

-Students interested in taking online courses must have access to a computer with the following system requirements:
+Students interested in taking online courses must ensure they have access to a computer and related technology that meets the following minimum system requirements:

-• Email: Students are supplied with an FPC email address upon registration.
-Email communication is a major form of communication in online learning, as students are encouraged to check course email daily.
+• Email Access: Upon registration, students are provided with an official FPC email address.
+Email is a primary mode of communication in online learning, and students are expected to check their course email daily.

 Distance Learning Contacts